3 Outcomes of Efficiently Designed Prep and Pack Workspaces

 Packaging and assembly in central sterile processing departments are necessary to ensure sterility of instruments that will be used on the next patient.
 During that process, technicians are responsible for inspection, assembly, and packaging of instruments in preparation for sterilization.
 It is a critical step that requires acute attention to detail.
+Efficiently designed prep and pack workspaces lead to benefits not only for your team, but patient safety.

 1. Employees can be more actively engaged in tasks